-Students start the lesson by reading a text about World Food Day that contains some statistics about hunger.
+Learners start by reading a text about World Food Day that contains some statistics about hunger.
 They answer a series of questions related to the text, designed to make them think critically about issues related to hunger.
 They share their ideas about what they can do to raise awareness in their community.
-Finally, they collaborate to write letters to world leaders, explaining how they feel and why this issue is important.
+Finally they collaborate to write letters to world leaders, explaining how they feel and why this issue is important.

 - To develop skills of reading, writing and critical thinking

-- To teach pupils about the importance of raising awareness about hunger in the world
+- To teach learners about the importance of raising awareness about hunger in the world

 - To promote global awareness of hunger

-The lesson plan and student worksheets can be downloaded in PDF format below.
+The lesson plan and worksheet can be downloaded in PDF format below.